aiven/devportal/docs/products/clickhouse/howto/load-dataset.rst

 Create tables
 ---------------

 The next step is to add new tables to your newly created database.
-The ClickHouse documentation includes a sample ``CREATE TABLE`` command with `the recommended table structure <https://clickhouse.com/docs/en/getting-started/example-datasets/metrica>`_, use it to create the tables for both ``hits_v1`` and ``visits_v1``:
+The ClickHouse documentation includes sample ``CREATE TABLE`` commands with `the recommended table structure <https://clickhouse.com/docs/en/getting-started/example-datasets/metrica>`_, use it to create the tables for both ``hits_v1`` and ``visits_v1``:

 .. code:: sql